designisO/Learning-SQLite3/README.md

 SQLite3 is serverless, self-contained and has zero-configuration.
 Unlike PostgreSQL, MySQL and etc, they require a separate server process to operate.
 It is intergrated within the application accessing the database.
 Applications will read and write directly from the database files stored on disk.

 During the learnings I found that the database single connection to access multiple database files.
 This helps with features like joining tables in different databases or copying data between db in a single command.
 This is niiiiiice.
+The data I used for this project is of Grand Theft Auto video games.
+Enjoy.

 ### Database Data Info